-Blondies are one of our favorite easy tray bakes – the flavor of a cookie and the texture of a brownie?
-Who wouldn’t love that!?
-This blondie recipe is flavored with fresh lemon juice resulting in a sweet, citrusy, chewy bar that is absolutely crave-able!
-The blondies are great on their own but even better when topped with a thick layer of White Chocolate Ganache frosting!
-We love serving this Lemon Blondies with White Chocolate Ganache recipe during Spring holidays like Easter and Mother’s Day.
+We especially love serving this White Chocolate Lemon Blondies recipe during Spring holidays like Easter and Mother’s Day.
 This recipe is also perfect for baking with kids, sharing with friends and family, or bringing a whole tray to a potluck or neighborhood barbecue.
-This easy recipe is sure to become a Springtime favorite from your kitchen!
-Be sure to check out our step-by-step How To videos below!
+This easy recipe is sure to become a go-to favorite from your kitchen!

 What is a Blondie?

-A blondie is essentially a vanilla cookie bar.
-Blondies are typically baked in square or rectangular pans and have a brown sugar flavor with a chewy, gooey texture.
-The name comes from the combination of “blonde” and “brownie”.
-These tray bakes are typically made without cocoa powder and, while they resemble a brownie in size, shape and texture, they lack the chocolatey flavor and darker coloring.
+Blondies (short for blonde brownies) are essentially a vanilla cookie bar.
+Blondies are typically baked in a rectangular or square baking pan and have a brown sugar flavor with a chewy, gooey texture.
+A classic blondie recipe is typically made without dark chocolate, milk chocolate or cocoa powder.
+While they resemble a brownie in size, shape and texture, they lack the chocolatey flavor and darker coloring.
 These blonde colored treats are a delicious bake that is perfect for sweet snacking and sharing!
-Best of all?
-This Lemon Blondie with White Chocolate Ganache recipe is quick and easy to make!
-You will only need a few ingredients and this recipe requires no special equipment.

 White Chocolate Ganache Frosting

-This White Chocolate Ganache recipe could not be any easier!
-Simply pour your heated heavy cream over the white chocolate chips.
-Add the salt and butter and allow to sit for about five minutes.
-During that time, the cream will slowly melt and temper the white chocolate.
+- In the bowl of a stand mixer (or medium mixing bowl), pour heated heavy cream over the white chocolate chips.
+(Ideally the cream will be about 195° Fahrenheit or gently simmering.
+You can heat the cream over the stovetop or in short intervals in the microwave.)
+Add the salt and butter and allow to sit for about five to ten minutes.
+During that time, the cream will slowly temper the white chocolate.

-Stir thoroughly to combine.
+- Stir thoroughly to combine until the white chocolate is completely melted and lump free.
 At this stage, the White Chocolate Ganache Frosting will be quite warm and thin.